FlipsideCrypto/kaia-models/models/doc_descriptions/core/kaia_traces.md

 {% docs kaia_traces_table_doc %}

-NOTE: We are experiencing issues with our `debug_traceBlockByNumber` calls.
-You may notice missing data in this table.
-We are working hard to resolve this ASAP with our node providers.
+Data is reliable starting on June 1st, 2024.
+We are in the process of backfilling this data further.
 This table contains flattened trace data for internal contract calls on the kaia Blockchain.
 Hex encoded fields can be decoded to integers by using `utils.udf_hex_to_int()`.

 {% enddocs %}